5S and Poka-Yoke are two highly effective methods of visual management.

 - Seiton (set in order): Arranging and labelling working materials based on ergonomic principles.

-- Seiso (shine): Thoroughly cleaning the workplace, because cleaning always entails a detailed inspection.
+- Seiso (shine): Spotless cleaning the workplace, because cleaning always entails a detailed inspection.

 - Seiketsu (standardisation): Ensuring steps 1 to 3 become second nature.

 - Shitsuke (sustain): Adhering to all rules and continuously improving the workplace and/or workflow.

 The first step also covers the red tag method, which involves labelling all objects at the workplace with a red dot or ticket and placing them in a dedicated “red tag area”.
 Whenever an individual object is required, the red label is removed, meaning you can find out for certain which objects are no longer required.

 A record is also kept of how often they are used.
 Based on this information, you can decide what to do with a specific object, as illustrated in the table below.

 |How often do you use it?||What you should do with it|

 |Never||Give it away, sell it or bin it|